-1. Ellicottville will be following the 50% rule (1 student per seat, alternating left and right positions) when determining the capacity for buses.

-- Bus drivers and any other staff assigned to ride buses will have to wear masks.
+- 1. Ellicottville will be following the 50% rule (1 student per seat, alternating left and right positions) when determining the capacity for buses. - Bus drivers and any other staff assigned to ride buses will have to wear masks.
 Drivers will also be provided with a reusable face shield.
-N-95, eye protection, disposable gowns and gloves will be provided as needed and necessary.
-If a driver or attendant needs to make physical contact with a student, they will wear gloves. - 2.
+N-95 masks, eye protection, disposable gowns and gloves will be provided as needed and necessary.
+If a driver or attendant needs to make physical contact with a student, they will wear gloves. - 3.
 Two separate bus runs will be made each morning and afternoon.
-More specific times and determinations of who will be on which run will be released closer to the start of school. - 3.
-Students will be required to wear masks when entering the bus (unless they are physically or mentally unable to do so, or they have a disability that prevents them from wearing a mask). - 4.
+More specific times and determinations of who will be on which run will be released closer to the start of school. - 4.
+As the number of students wishing to attend in-person can fluctuate, bus routes and arrival/dismissal cohorts are subject to change.
+The District will monitor this situation closely throughout the year.
+Changes to arrival/dismissal cohorts will NOT be made before discussing with parents. - 5.
+Students will be required to wear masks when entering the bus (unless they are physically or mentally unable to do so, or they have a disability that prevents them from wearing a mask) and wear the mask for the entire duration of their time on the bus. - 6.
 If a child does not have a mask when boarding the bus, the driver will provide a disposable mask to the student.
 The student will not be denied transportation. - 5.
 Students from the same family/household will be instructed to sit together to increase capacity. - 6.
 Otherwise students will be instructed to start filling the bus from the back of the bus and work forward. - 7.
-Students will be instructed to sit in assigned seats with only one student per seat (unless two or more students are from the same household). - 9.
-Seats will be assigned by number and seat numbers will be provided to parents prior to the first day of school. - 10.
+Students will be instructed to sit in assigned seats with only one student per seat (unless two or more students are from the same household).

+- 9. Seats will be assigned by number and seat numbers will be provided to parents prior to the first day of school. (\Note due to the changing nature of routes, this is not possible.) - 10.
 Buses will be disinfected (including high contact spots) between all runs and at the end of each day. - 11.
 Due to the extensive planning required to accommodate as many students as possible, students MUST be picked up and dropped off at the same address each day.
 No alternate passes can be honored under this model. - 12.
 ECS personnel on the buses will not carry hand sanitizer nor will it be available on the bus. - 13.
 Upon arrival at the school, buses will "take turns" dropping students off at approximately the 1⁄2 way point between the Elementary and High School entrances.
 Students will disembark 1 at a time in the reverse order they got onto the bus and should proceed to the appropriate entrance. - 14.
 At the end of the day, students will be dismissed to their bus by announcement.